Utah's Oil Industry and Utah's Railroads

 Marathon Petroleum Corp.
 (NYSE: MPC) has closed the transaction in which it acquired all of the outstanding shares of Andeavor.
 As of this morning, Andeavor ceased to be publicly traded and its common stock discontinued trading on the New York Stock Exchange.
 (Marathon press release dated October 1, 2018)

 - 2351 N 1100 W, Salt Lake City

 - Built in 1948

 The Chevron Salt Lake City Refinery began operation in 1948 after the discovery of the Rangely crude oil field in Western Colorado.
 The refinery has run continuously as a 24-hour-per-day operation since startup in 1948, and currently employs about 200 workers.
 Crude oil, the refinery's major raw material, comes from Utah, Colorado, Wyoming, and Canada.
 Primary products produced at the facility include gasoline and other fuels, such as Jet-A, JP-8, and low-sulfur diesel.
 Minor products include stove oil, propane, and petroleum coke.
 Several small processing plants compose the fully integrated Salt Lake City Refinery.
 Each of these plants plays an important role in making finished products.
 Each of the plants processes light hydrocarbons, such as propane, butane, and pentane.
-(Source)
+(U. S. Department of Energy)